schitizsharma/olake-ui/README.md

 ### Notes

-- The first time you run, Docker will pull all required images.
+- On first run, docker will pull all required images.
-- Data and configuration are persisted in the directory you set in `docker-compose.yml`.
+- Data and configuration are persisted in the directory set in `docker-compose.yml`.
 - The Temporal worker requires access to the Docker socket to launch containers for jobs.
 This is handled by the volume mount in the compose file.

 ### Optional Configuration

 **Custom Admin User:**

 The stack automatically creates an initial admin user on first startup.
-To change the default credentials, edit the `x-signup-defaults` section in your `docker-compose.yml`:
+To change the default credentials, edit the `x-signup-defaults` section in `docker-compose.yml`:

 ```yaml
 x-signup-defaults: